gunnarmorling/1brc/README.md

 _Q: Can I make assumptions on the names of the weather stations showing up in the data set?_\
 A: No, while only a fixed set of station names is used by the data set generator, any solution should work with arbitrary UTF-8 station names
 (for the sake of simplicity, names are guaranteed to contain no `;` character).

+_Q: Can I copy code from other submissions?_
+A: Yes, you can.
+The primary focus of the challenge is about learning something new, rather than "winning".
+When you do so, please give credit to the relevant source submissions.
+Please don't re-submit other entries with no or only trivial improvements.

 _Q: Why_ 1️⃣🐝🏎️ _?_\
 A: It's the abbreviation of the project name: **One** **B**illion **R**ow **C**hallenge.